Teragron/human-voice-identification/README.md

 ## Conclusion

 The model can make accurate predictions to a certain extent.
 The normalization of the voice data could be a solution for eliminating obvious environmental factors like quality of voice, distance to the microphone or the quite audio files.
-Since even the posture of the owner of voice affects the visual data, a side process that only let's the core and and constant features of a voice to the model may result in better.
+Since even the posture of the owner of voice affects the visual data, a side process that only let's the core and constant features of a voice go to the model may result in better.

 Created by Can Günen